akshitha-gayatri/Buy_Sell/README.md

 # Buy-Sell Website
-The website is built using the MERN stack:
+The website is built using MERN stack:

 * MongoDB for the database
 * Express.js for the backend